- Release Notes >

 Even before version 4.4, various map-reduce expressions could also

-be rewritten using other aggregation pipeline operators, such as $group
+be rewritten using other aggregation pipeline operators, such as $group,

-, etc., without requiring custom functions.
+$merge, etc., without requiring custom functions.

 For more information, see Map-Reduce to Aggregation Pipeline.